wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Started reading _"Kubernetes: Up and Running"_ via a PDF freely given away by Microsoft Azure.
 Generally lose patience reading PDFs; will likely buy a physical copy, but this is incredibly helpful to kick-start my `k8s` journey.
 Also spent time scoping out a new work-related project I can use Go for: parsing PDF documents to produce tabular data which is used for other tracking purposes.

 **Thoughts:**

+---
+## Day 56, November 27, 2019

+**Today's Progress:** Kubernetes reading and video watching today, ordered a RPi 4, so will soon be setting up my 'home-lab'.
+Learned / realised today Pods can mount fibre channel volumes.

+**Thoughts:** Wonder how often the containerisation and SAN worlds conjoin...